Because you might adapt and survive these trying times.

 So, their ability to adapt to their changing environment allows them to hunt, feed and survive despite the challenges they’re faced with.

 Does this make them intelligent?

-They can reach out in a number of directions at the same time and learn from the stimuli they receive, making them more able to identify opportunities to hide or feed…
+They can reach out in several directions at the same time and learn from the stimuli they receive, making them more able to identify opportunities to hide or feed…

 …such as opening a sealed jar to get to the food inside.